MokalledLab/Zebrafish_SCI_Atlas/Seurat_Species_Converter/README.md

 # Instructions to Run

 Open the R script in R studio.
-Set the directory as the folder where you saved all the .rds files that needs conversion
+Set the directory as the folder where you saved all the .rds files that need conversion

 By default, this R script will convert the data slot of your seurat object in the RNA assay ( Defined in line 113:  zebra.data<- zebra@assays$RNA@data).
 You can easily convert any slot by changing the slot name instead of "data" in line 113.
 But give the same slot name in line 123 as well:  CreateAssayObject(data = convert.data).
-For e.g., if I want to convert the counts slot, following will be me codes
+For e.g., if I want to convert the counts slot, following will be my codes
  113:  zebra.data<- zebra@assays$RNA@counts
  123:  zebra[["RNA"]]<- CreateAssayObject(counts = convert.data)

  Now you have to edit the user input sections: line 13 and line 15.
 By default this script convert from zebrafish data to any species of your selection from the ensemble genome database.
-You can provide list of all the seurat objects (.rds files) separated by comma in line 13 and give the species to convert name in line 15.
+You can provide a list of all the seurat objects (.rds files) separated by comma in line 13 and give the species to convert name in line 15.
 Save the R script and hit source button.